DataDog/integrations-extras/cloudquery/README.md

       - "4318:4318"
 ```

-[Restart][10] the Datadog agent for the change to take effect.
+1. [Restart][9] the Datadog agent for the change to take effect.

-> For additional ways to configure the Datadog agent, please refer to the [official documentation][11].
+For more ways to configure the Datadog Agent, see [OTLP Ingestion by the Datadog Agent][11].

-Once you have the agent or collector ready, you can specify the endpoint in the source spec:
+After you have the Agent or collector ready, specify the endpoint in the source spec:

 ```yaml
 kind: source